decentraland/documentation/content/creator/sdk7/3d-essentials/colliders.md

 MeshCollider.setBox(myEntity, ColliderLayer.CL_PHYSICS)
 ```

-A single MeshCollider component can respond to multiple collision layers.
+A single collision mask can respond to multiple collision layers.
 Use the `|` character as an _or_, to include as many layers as you need.
 The default value on a MeshCollider is `ColliderLayer.CL_PHYSICS | ColliderLayer.CL_POINTER`.

 ```ts
 MeshCollider.setBox(myEntity, ColliderLayer.CL_CUSTOM1 | ColliderLayer.CL_CUSTOM3 | ColliderLayer.CL_PHYSICS | ColliderLayer.CL_POINTER )